MiyabiIshihara/miyabiishihara.github.io/index.md

 Outside of research, I enjoy drawing and finding new music in different languages.

-Email: miyabi_ishihara at berkeley dot edu  Twitter: @MiyabiIshihara
+Email: miyabi_ishihara at berkeley dot edu